‘“Go in this your might”’

 These words from God to Gideon should encourage anyone who considers themselves ordinary, even weak, and perhaps of not much use.
-Gideon saw himself like that, but God had plans for him, including a commendation written in the New Testament over 1000 years later that lists him amongst those ‘who, through faith… from weakness were made strong’(Hebrews 11:33-34).
-In many ways Gideon was very ordinary, perhaps flawed even (remaining so if you read his whole story) just like us, mixed, but through imperfect yet faithful obedience to his calling he was enabled to do something useful under God’s mighty hand.
+Gideon saw himself like that, but God had plans for him, including a commendation written in the New Testament over 1000 years later, which lists him amongst those ‘who, through faith… from weakness were made strong’(Hebrews 11:33-34).
+In many ways Gideon was very ordinary, perhaps even flawed (remaining so if you read his whole story), just like us, mixed, yet through imperfect but faithful obedience to his calling he was enabled to do something useful under God’s mighty hand.

-So God commissioned Gideon to, ‘“save Israel from the hand of Midian”’(Judges 6:14).
-Obviously this seemed like a very tall order to Gideon.
-He wanted to be sure it really was God speaking to him, so requested this ‘angel of Yahweh’(Judges 6:12)/‘Yahweh’(Judges 6:14) wait while he prepared an offering.
+So God commissioned Gideon to ‘“save Israel from the hand of Midian”’(Judges 6:14).
+Obviously that seemed like a very tall order to Gideon.
+He wanted to make sure it really was God’s message for him, so requested this ‘Yahweh’s angel’(Judges 6:12)/‘Yahweh’(Judges 6:14) speaking wait while he prepared an offering.
 When fire consumed the offering following a simple touch from the messenger’s staff it was sign enough.
 However, before starting his main task, the nervous Gideon asked for a further confirmatory sign – the famous ‘“fleece”’(Judges 6:37) incident, in which he asked God to miraculously influence morning dew formation on and around a fleece.
 Gideon seemed to realise that this was perhaps an inappropriate request, ‘“Don’t let your anger be kindled against me”’(Judges 6:39), but God graciously obliged, and amazingly afterwards provided further unsolicited reassuring confirmation in case Gideon remained ‘“afraid”’(Judges 7:10), a miracle of circumstance and dreams.

-Gideon was commissioned in a quite remarkable way (although interestingly he wasn’t completely sure that this was from God initially, so perhaps the ‘angel of Yahweh’ was not so obvious as we might imagine); and like ‘Thomas’(John 20:27) Gideon seemed to require more reassurance than is perhaps appropriate.
+Gideon was commissioned in a quite remarkable way (although interestingly he wasn’t completely sure that this was from God initially, so perhaps the mysterious encounter was not quite so obvious as we might imagine); and like ‘Thomas’(John 20:27) Gideon seemed to require more reassurance than is perhaps appropriate.
 Nevertheless, such signs might graciously be given to us, especially confirmations like the unsolicited encouragement Gideon received, which might come to us through various means.

 Once commissioned, Gideon did exactly what God asked of him and ‘went in his might’ i.e. using the ability he had, which probably didn’t seem enough, and he remained afraid.
 In his first task, to tear down the local idolatrous altars, ‘he feared his father’s household and the men of the city’(Judges 6:27).
 He did it though, but under cover of darkness, ‘by night’(Judges 6:27).

-So God called Gideon to ‘Go’, he went tentatively, using the ability he had, ‘the Spirit of Yahweh came on Gideon’(Judges 6:34), effected His plan, and the Israelites enjoyed peace.
-Likewise we’re called to ‘“Go…”’(Matthew 28:19) enacting this general ‘great commission’ through our individual specific roles.
+So God called Gideon to ‘Go’, he went tentatively, using the ability he had, ‘Yahweh’s Spirit came on Gideon’(Judges 6:34), effected His plan, and the Israelites enjoyed peace.
+Likewise we’re called to ‘“Go…”’(Matthew 28:19), enacting that general ‘great commission’ through our individual unique roles in God’s plan.